mattermost/docs/source/install/cloud-changelog.md

  - Fixed an issue with uploading SVG files.
  - Fixed an issue where thread posts were not left-aligned in compact message display mode.
  - Fixed an error about a missing column for the Shared Channels experimental feature.
- - Fixed an issue where the channel menu drop-down TAB skipped the option "Move to...".
+ - Fixed an issue where the channel menu drop-down option "Move to..." was skipped when pressing the TAB keyboard key.
  - Fixed an issue where the bulk import failed due to reply ``CreateAt`` being greater than that of the parent post.
  - Fixed an undefined error when leaving a channel with the Unreads filter enabled.
- - Fixed an issue where clicking on a quick emoji reaction opened the right-hand side.
+ - Fixed an issue where clicking on a quick emoji reaction opened the right-hand pane.
- - Fixed an issue where the keyboard focus did not go back to the post textbox after hitting Ctrl+Shift+P twice.
+ - Fixed an issue where the keyboard focus did not go back to the post textbox after hitting CTRL/CMD+SHIFT+P twice.
  - Fixed an issue where the upload files button was positioned incorrectly.

 ### Known Issues